USS Cleveland (LPD-7)

 USS Cleveland (LPD-7), an Austin-class amphibious transport dock, was the third ship of the United States Navy to be named for the city in Ohio.
 Her keel was laid down at Ingalls Shipbuilding of Pascagoula, Mississippi.
 She was launched on 7 May 1966, and was commissioned on 21 April 1967 at Norfolk, Virginia.
 At the time of decommissioning, she was the third-oldest commissioned ship in the US Navy, behind USS Constitution ("Old Ironsides") and USS Enterprise.

 After commissioning, Cleveland changed homeport to San Diego, California, to become a member of the Pacific Fleet's Amphibious Force.
 Cleveland divided her time between operations in the Eastern Pacific and extended deployments to the Western Pacific.
 Cleveland was normally assigned as part of an Amphibious Readiness Group (ARG) and, with her embarked Marines and other forces, performed a wide variety of missions.

+In 2024, She was used as a SINKEX target and hit by Land Based Anti-Ship Missile.